 - The allure of finance is working with money to buy and sell companies.
 Success is when a small stake in a large transaction generates a healthy payday in a short time.

-Finance looks like the fast track to great wealth and has attracted the best students for decades.
+Finance looks like the fast track to great wealth and has attracted top MBA students for decades.
 Operations looks like a long, hard road with a massive payday only for the few with enough dedication, talent, time, and luck to pull off a successful start-up from scratch.

-Top operators know how to get clear about what they seek to accomplish, build and align a team to achieve specific goals, and provide governance and drive over a sustained period to accomplish them.
+Top operators get clear about what they seek to accomplish, build and align a team to achieve specific goals, and provide governance and drive over a sustained period to accomplish them.
 Those who master the art have a high probability of creating wealth for investors, founders, and top teams responsible for the success.

-Great operators take a small stake in ventures in which they know they can add value but that does not have to be a grand-slam to generate a decent payday for those who helped make it happen.
+Successful operators take an equity stake in ventures in which they know they can add value and where there does not have to be a grand slam to get a decent payday for those who helped make it happen.